 Audio free from traffic, office, HVAC or construction noise will enhance video quality.
 If you can’t create a quiet environment on-site, consider renting an off-site studio.

-Choosing a good quality microphone such as a directional microphone that mates with a video camera hot shoe or lavalier (collar) microphone will improve audio quality over built-in omnidirectional microphones.
+Choosing a good-quality microphone, such as a directional microphone that mates with a video camera hot shoe or lavalier (collar) microphone, will improve audio quality over built-in omnidirectional microphones.

 5. Invest in good lighting